Ann155a/data-mining-with-R/README.md

 Topics include:
 - Exploratory data analysis **(EDA)**
 - Statistical hypothesis testing
+- Machine Learning models
 - Data visualization and charting with `ggplot2`
-- Web scraping using `rvest`

 _(This repository will be updated periodically.)_